rstudio/connectwidgets/README.md

 -   `description` - The user-provided description of the content item
 -   `url` - The URL to the content item
 -   `owner_guid` - Unique identifier of the owner of the content item
--   `owner_username` - Username of the owner of teh content item
+-   `owner_username` - Username of the owner of the content item
 -   `owner_first_name` - First name of the owner of the content item
 -   `owner_last_name` - Last name of the owner of the content item
 -   `tags` - A data frame of the tags associated with the content item,